Photo: Close Up of Themis Statue with Justice Scales on Bright Background by Zhane Luk

-Lauren Davis (she/her) is a sophomore at the University of Pennsylvania from Los Angeles, CA, majoring in Classical Languages & Literature and minoring in Creative Writing and Fine Arts in the College.
+Lauren Davis (College ’24) is a student at the University of Pennsylvania majoring in Classical Studies (Languages and Literature) and minoring in Creative Writing and Fine Arts.

 Demosthenes spoke on behalf of Timarchus, an ally of Demosthenes in the disputes over peace with Philip II of Macedon, after Timarchus was prosecuted by Aeschines on a charge of self-prostitution.
 Aeschines wanted to counter attack for Timarchus previously bringing a formal charge of treason against him.
 Accusing Timarchus of this would essentially make him ineligible to remain on the Assembly, ending his career.
 Aeschines easily won the case (Adams 1938, 2-3).